Testicular Pain (Epididymitis): UK Online Doctor Guide

 Treatment of epididymitis

-- Antibiotics — choice depends on likely cause (e.g. ofloxacin for STI-related, or trimethoprim for UTI-related).
+- Treatment — choice depends on likely cause (e.g. ofloxacin for STI-related, or a suitable treatment for UTI-related).

 - Pain relief, scrotal support, ice packs.